Anas36Dev/Anas36Dev/README.md

   - [MetaRP](https://discord.gg/metafr) Whitelist (as Moderator for 5 months)
   - [NationsGlory](https://discord.gg/nationsglory) (as Moderator for 2 months)
   - SLife Projects (as Developer and Founder for 3 years)
+  - Project War (as Developer for 3 months)

 ## Contact me :
   - On discord in my personal [Discord](https://discord.gg/BWyKCCyPsq) server or by DM : @anas36